AlreadyTakenJonas/bachelorThesisSummary/README.md

 FLR 0.25
 # END OF SIMULATION
 ```
-### Raman Tensor File
+### Raman Mueller Matrix File

-The raman tensor file contains all matrices, that describe the raman scattering properties of every mode of the sample.
-It may contain comment lines, marked with `#`, and 3x3 matrices.
+The raman mueller matrix file contains all matrices, that describe the raman scattering properties of every mode of the sample.
+It may contain comment lines, marked with `#`, and 4x4 matrices.
 Comments will be ignored.
 Anything else will cause the program to misbehave or raise an exception.
-Matrices are written as four lines of code.
+Matrices are written as five lines of code.
 The first line marks the beginning of the matrix with the `!` character.
-The following character will be saved as descriptive name of the matrix.
-The other three lines contain the rows of the raman tensor.
-Every line must contain three elements seperated by a space.
+The following characters will be saved as descriptive name of the matrix.
+The other four lines contain the rows of the raman mueller matrix.
+Every line must contain four elements seperated by a space.
-A valid tensor file might look like this:
+A valid matrix file might look like this:
 ```
 # Some descriptive comment

 ! v_1 = 216.2523/cm
--0.00634609 -0.0166743   0.02670877
+-0.00634609 -0.0166743   0.02670877 0.
--0.0166743  -0.03183306  0.0195725
+-0.0166743  -0.03183306  0.0195725  0.
- 0.02670877  0.0195725   0.03817915
+ 0.02670877  0.0195725   0.03817915 0.
+ 0. 0.
+0. 0.

 ! v_2 = 216.2523/cm
--0.05350382  0.00476986 -0.00417874
+-0.05350382  0.00476986 -0.00417874 0.
- 0.00476986  0.01253425 -0.07968738
+ 0.00476986  0.01253425 -0.07968738 0.
--0.00417874 -0.07968738  0.04096966
+-0.00417874 -0.07968738  0.04096966 0.
+ 0. 0.
+0. 0.
 ```
+The subprogram `convert` will create such a file. `convert` uses 3x3 raman tensors of molecules to calculate the mueller matrix equivalent of a whole solution of the molecules.

 # convert: Matrix Transformation Between Molecular And Labratory Coordinate System

 The sub-command `convert` will run a Monte-Carlo-Simulation on a list of 3x3 matrices given via CLI.
 The purpose of the simulation is the conversion of a raman tensor from the molecular coordinate system - which can be calculated by Gaussian and similar programs - into the labratory coordinate system of the Mueller-Simulation the `simulate` program performs.
+In addition to the coordinate system conversion, the program will convert the raman tensors into the mueller matrix formalism.
 It is assumed that the sample is in a solved state so that each molecule is free to rotate.
-The effective raman tensor incoming light will experience is therefore the mean of all possible rotations of the molecular raman tensor.
+The effective raman mueller matrix incoming light will experience is therefore the mean of all possible rotations of the molecular raman tensor.
 The Monte-Carlo-Simulation will calculate this mean by rotating the molecular raman tensor by random angles.

-## Planned Features
+There are a few things to keep in mind, to understand the way this simulation is implemented: The random rotations are implemented with James Arvo's Algorithm "Fast Random Rotation Matrices" to ensure a uniform distribution of the rotations.
+Furthermore it is not possible to calculate the mean raman tensor of all possible rotations.
+The raman scattering process is linear and therefore a mean raman tensor should describe a solution, but the simulation and the matrix validation (described in the next paragraph) look at the intensity of the light, not the electrical field vectors.
+The relationship between electrical fiel and intensity is not linear and therefore is a mean of the raman tensors a bad describtion of a raman active solution.
+That is the reason why the raman tensor will be converted into a mueller matrix after its been rotated randomly.
+The mueller matrix are defined by the light intensities and not the electrical fields.
+The raman scattering process described in the mueller formalism is linear; even when considering the light's intensity.
+Therefore does the mean over all mueller matrices describe the behaviour of a raman active solution correctly.

-+ Self-check of the simulation by comparing the depolarisation ratio *ρ*
+The validation of the monte-carlo-simulation is done by comparing the depolarisation ratio *ρ* of the initial raman tensor and the final mueller matrix.
+TODO....

 ## Usage